qjmiao/ostk_inst/README.rst

 Overview
 ========
-Steps on how to install OpenStack Havana release on CentOS-6.5.
+This document describes how to install OpenStack Havana release on CentOS-6.5.

+The installation can be (1) single controller node plus multiple compute nodes or (2) all-in-one single node.

+Controller node also acts as storage node and network node.

+Neutron setup uses (ML2 plugin + OVS) combination.

 Install and Setup CentOS
 ========================
+During CentOS installation, please (1) reserve one disk partition or (2) reverve free space on system LVM2 volume group.

 After CentOS-6.5/x86_64 is installed (on either controller node or compute node), please do the following setup: